yruslan/channel_scala/README.md

 String received: edef
 ```

-The boilerplate code can be simplified using `fornew()` method which invokes a lambda function for each new message
+The boilerplate code can be simplified using `fornew()` method which invokes a lambda function for a new message
 received from the channel.
+The function will be invoked without channel holding any locks, so it can take as long
+as needed to process the message.

 ```scala
 def worker(channel1: Channel[Int], channel2: Channel[String]): Unit = {